Bachelor Nation’s Jade Roper and Tanner Tolbert Welcome Baby No. 3 - E! Online

 Bachelor Nation's Jade Roper has given birth to her third baby!

 The 33-year-old reality star welcomed the baby boy with hubby Tanner Tolbert, 33, at their home on Saturday, Nov.
-14. This is their second son.
+14. The couple, who tied the knot in 2016, already share three-year-old daughter Emerson and 15-month-old son Brooks.

 Tolbert shared the birth announcement on his Instagram Story, writing, "5:33 AM Mama and Baby Boy doing great!"
 And no, the couple's son was not born in their master closet like baby Brooks was in 2019.